DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 The weekly price of live-in care turns mostly on how much support the person needs.
 Someone who mainly wants company and help with meals costs less than someone who needs help moving, personal care through the day and support at night.
 Night-time waking is a common tipping point, because a carer who is up repeatedly cannot rest, and agencies often add a second carer or a night rate to cover it.
-Location and the agency's model matter too, and buying privately usually costs more per week than a council-arranged package.
+Two-person tasks, such as safe moving with a hoist, work the same way and push the price up.
+Who provides the care matters too.
+A large national agency or franchise tends to price on a standard national or regional scale, a small independent agency may set its own local rate, and a council-arranged or council-brokered package is negotiated differently again, often at a lower rate than buying privately.
+Location changes the picture as well, since carer pay and the local cost of living feed into what an agency charges in a given region, and this is on top of any premium for buying privately rather than going through the council.
 The comparison that really counts is with a care home.
 Because a family home has no hotel-style overheads to spread across many residents, live-in care can land close to residential care fees while keeping the person in their own house, which is why running the two figures side by side is worth doing.

 How to pay less

-• Compare the weekly live-in rate against the true cost of a care home place for the same level of need.
+- Compare the weekly live-in rate against the true cost of a care home place for the same level of need, not just the headline number.

-• If it is for a couple, ask for the couples' rate rather than paying twice.
+- If it is for a couple, ask for the couples' rate rather than paying two single rates.

-• Request an NHS Continuing Healthcare assessment where health needs are high, because it can cover the full cost.
+- Request an NHS Continuing Healthcare assessment where health needs are high, because it can cover the full weekly cost.

-• Check what the weekly fee covers, such as the carer's food and breaks, and whether night waking costs extra.
+- Check what the weekly fee covers, such as the carer's food, room and breaks, and whether night waking or a second carer costs extra.

 Common questions